Zilverpijl

-The comic was very popular in Germany and the Nordic countries in the 1970s and 1980s.

 The comic was published in Finland for ten years from 1976 to 1985.
 Issues 3 through 24 in 1979 and 1 through 7 in 1980 also featured Turok as a black-and-white supplement.
 The comic also included factual information about Native Americans and instructions for constructing Native American equipment.
 There was also a "Zilverpijl Native American camp" at the Kullasvuori camping resort.